adamb/koki/README.md

 doesn't show any history.
 I thought it would be fun to create a graph from this meter so I can see the history of the wind measurements.

+I'm going to try a new approach.
+First get a simple page running.
+Then try to generate a graph.
+Then firgure out how to generatea  graph from datastore.
+Then setup a cron job to populate the datastore....

+added helloGet.js

+> gcloud alpha functions deploy helloGET --stage-bucket koki-staging --trigger-http

+Hmm, got this error.
+Maybe it needs to be called index.js?

+> ERROR: (gcloud.alpha.functions.deploy) OperationError: code=3, message=Function load error: File index.js or function.js that is expected to define function doesn't exist in the root directory.

+Try this:

+> gcloud alpha functions deploy gcf-koki --stage-bucket koki-staging --trigger-http

+nope

+> ERROR: (gcloud.alpha.functions.deploy) OperationError: code=3, message=Function load error: Node.js module defined by file index.js is expected to export function named gcf-koki

+Ah, ok, need to call the function gcf-koki or change the deploy parameter.

 ## Step 1

 I need to grab the wind direction and the speed and stick it in a file.
 I'm using a cronjob on a server that I know